 Dangers on the internet are on the rise.
-What risks parents need to know aware of and what they can do about them to help keep their children safe.
+Digital wellbeing expert Georgie Powell explains the risks parents need to know aware of and what they can do about them to help keep their children safe.

 My work focuses on helping families build positive digital habits, on screen time management and on reclaiming control over their everyday interactions with tech.
 Finding digital balance is key to good mental health, relationships and child development.

 I’m also a mom.
 So, as well as trying to find healthy tech balance at home, I also fear the threats of online harms firsthand.
 Over the past few months of social distancing and lockdowns there has been an increase in cyber criminals online, in the dissemination and demand for inappropriate content, including imagery of child abuse.
 File-sharing abuse is also on the rise, as is the online grooming of children for sexual or criminal purposes.
 Whilst these online risks may at times seem distant, or too gruesome to think about, the reality is, none of us are immune, and we have a responsibility as parents to keep our families safe.

 It’s not just a feeling.
 The statistics are clear.
 In the U.K., between March and April 2020, the BBC found that reports of obscene material online doubled to more than 4 million in a month.
 Also in the U.K., where 300,000 people are considered a threat to children and nearly 8.8 million attempts were made in April to access child sexual abuse websites which had been previously blocked by the Internet Watch Foundation.

 According to a recent submission by 5RightsFoundation to the U.K. government’s enquiry into online harms during COVID, the U.K. is not alone: